perlindgren/srp-analysis/README.md

 - Generate report on the analysis results, this could be as a generated html/xml or however you feel like results are best reported and visualized.

-- Characterize scheduling overhead of RTIC for.
+- Characterize scheduling overhead of RTIC for:

   - dispatching hardware tasks.